 - 1. Furniture Set-ups in Classrooms and Public Areas.
 Please maintain appropriate furniture arrangements in classrooms and keep the public areas free of tables, chairs, etc. that are not being used.
 If it is necessary to rearrange the furniture in a classroom for a particular purpose, please move it back to its original configuration when finished. - 2.
 Tables and Stack Chairs.
 Tables and chairs are available for activities sponsored by officially recognized law student organizations.
-If you need tables or chairs, please contact the Dean's Office.
+If you need tables or chairs, please contact the Dean of Students.
 Please do not sit on the tables. - 3.
 The Furniture.
-The building is furnished with good-quality tables, chairs and casual seating.
-Please take care of them.
-Again, the tables are especially vulnerable. - 4.
+The building is furnished with high-quality tables, chairs and casual seating.
+Please take care of them. - 4.
 Posting Announcements, Notices, Etc. Notices of meetings, events, or other signs should be posted only on bulletin boards and easels.
-To post an announcement digitally, please contact the Dean's office.
+To post an announcement digitally, please contact the Emerging Technologies Librarian.
 Easels are also available from the Dean's Office, but please return them promptly when you are finished with them.
 Notices should not be posted on walls, woodwork, or pillars in any of the classrooms or Law Library.
 Notices posted on restricted areas will be removed.